stpyramids/stpyr/README.md

-# roguelike experiment
+# STPYR

-Experimenting with roguelike implementation in Rust, using the `specs` Entity-Component-System framework.
+A game in progress.
+Possibly multiple games in progress.

 ## Implemented